Utah Administrative Code

 (1) mileage for mentor to and from home base to participating charter school, consistent with the USOE adopted travel policy;

 (2) lodging consistent with the USOE adopted travel policy;

-(4) substitute per diem (paid to mentor's employer) of $65 for a full day or $32.50 for a half day, if the mentor has to miss work and a substitute is necessary.
+(4) substitute per diem (paid to mentor's employer) if the mentor has to miss work and a substitute is necessary;

 E. A mentor shall submit an application to the State Charter School Board to participate in the mentoring program that identifies areas of expertise and demonstrated competencies.

 (1) receive an annual program report from the USOE;

 (3) publish, on its website, information from participating schools regarding mentor evaluations; and

 A. Charter schools shall encourage and provide opportunities for parental involvement in management decisions at the school level.